BoboTiG/ebook-reader-dict/README.md

 ## Adding a new Dictionary

 [Pull requests](https://github.com/BoboTiG/ebook-reader-dict/pulls) are very welcome.
-It is quite straithforward to add a new locale, see [HOWTO Add a New Local](https://github.com/BoboTiG/ebook-reader-dict/wiki/HOWTO-Add-a-New-Local).
+It is quite straightforward to add a new locale, see [HOWTO Add a New Local](https://github.com/BoboTiG/ebook-reader-dict/wiki/HOWTO-Add-a-New-Local).

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->